-This programmatic option describes the role of Parliaments in eliminating physical and online gender-based violence, highlighting the role of female MPs as the drivers of change in parliaments as well as parliamentary staff.
+This programmatic option describes the role of parliaments in eliminating physical and online gender-based violence, highlighting the role of female MPs as well as parliamentary staff as the drivers of change in parliaments.

-Globally, women participation in politics has increased, largely thanks to quotas, plateaued at around 25%, and there’s a genuine concern it will start decreasing because of powerful deterrents and disenfranchisers like tech-facilitated violence and harassment, but also political violence.
+Globally, women’s participation in politics has increased, largely thanks to quotas, and plateaued at around 25 percent, and there’s a genuine concern it will start decreasing because of powerful deterrents and disenfranchisers like tech-facilitated violence and harassment, but also political violence.

-Despite several good examples of political parties and parliaments increasing quotas for women, such as women parliamentary networks pushing through legislative packages to prevent domestic violence and similar, the most recent concerning tendency seems to be women considering quitting politics[1].
-Hence, the IPU during its 148th Assembly organized a panel on the topic: “Women in politics: To stay or not to stay?” that reaffirmed the different types of pressure, intimidation and harassment women had to undergo in order to stay in politics and calling for a peer-to-peer support for building resilience among politicians, ensuring better representation of women and adopting codes of conduct.
+Despite several good examples of political parties and parliaments boosting women’s participation through increased quotas or women’s parliamentary networks pushing through legislative packages to prevent domestic violence and similar issues, the most recent concerning tendency seems to be women considering quitting politics.[1]
+Hence, the IPU during its 148th Assembly organized a panel on the topic ‘Women in politics: To stay or not to stay?’ that reaffirmed the different types of pressure, intimidation and harassment women had to undergo in order to stay in politics and calling for peer-to-peer support to build resilience among politicians, ensuring better representation of women and adopting codes of conduct.

-According to IPU research, it is women that seem to be most affected with political violence throughout the electoral cycle.
+According to IPU research, women seem to be most affected by political violence throughout the electoral cycle.
 Both political parties and parliamentary institutions have a major role to play.
-Furthermore, rapid digital development, and unregulated hate speech seems to have proliferated online gender-based violence.
+Furthermore, rapid digital development and unregulated hate speech seem to have proliferated online gender-based violence.
 We see that public participation in decision-making, legislative inputs and raising digital literacy would need to be strengthened.
-Measures, monitoring, analysis, accountability, and legislative framework need to be in place.
+Measures, monitoring, analysis, accountability and legislative frameworks need to be in place.

 The following activities may be considered:

-Women Parliamentary Networks may be the first point of reference in parliaments but also cross-party caucuses on SDGs for example.
-Clearly, working with women parliamentarians need to be done in an inclusive manner, through an all-party approach.
-Women parliamentarians proved to be most engaged and often drivers of change including in post-conflict contexts hence their potential for peacebuilding and contribution to transitional justice.
+Women’s parliamentary networks may be the first point of reference in parliaments but also in cross-party caucuses on SDGs, for example.
+Clearly, working with women parliamentarians needs to be done in an inclusive manner, through an all-party approach.
+Women parliamentarians proved to be most engaged and often drivers of change, including in post-conflict contexts, hence their potential for peacebuilding and contribution to transitional justice.
 Support in terms of seeking approaches to curb violence against women in politics is a commonly received request from parliamentarians.

-If we look at the social media in particular Facebook, X, Instagram etc., women parliamentarians are reporting inappropriate comments and images against them, with as many as 58.2 % highlighting that they had seen images or comments about them which were disparaging or had a sexual connotation and 66.7 % cases included abusive, sexual or violent content.
-Technological achievement now allows for such content to spread swiftly and can be reproduced and remain visible for indefinite time.
-There is also abuse of freedom of expression to justify hate speech and stifle women’s freedom of expression[3].
+If we look at the social media – particularly Facebook, X, Instagram, etc. – women parliamentarians are reporting inappropriate comments and images against them, with as many as 58.2 percent highlighting that they had seen images or comments about them that were disparaging or had a sexual connotation, and 66.7 percent of cases included abusive, sexual or violent content.
+Technological achievement now allows for such content to spread swiftly; and it can be reproduced and remain visible indefinitely.
+Freedom of expression is also abused to justify hate speech and stifle women’s own freedom of expression.[3]

 [1] 148th IPU Forum of Women Parliamentarians https://www.youtube.com/watch?v=NW8tfevKWj4